ARPIT73881/Crypto-Tracker/README.md

 ## 🫡 Credits

-This portfolio was inspired by the work of [Aditya Kaushik](https://github.com/adityakshk499).
+This respository was inspired by the work of [Aditya Kaushik](https://github.com/adityakshk499).
 Their creativity and innovation motivated me to build my own version.